Serbian Armed Forces

 The Serbian Armed Forces (Војска Србије) is the military of Serbia.

-The President of Serbia acts as commander-in-chief of the armed forces, while administration and defence policy is carried out by the Government through the Ministry of Defence.
+The President of the Republic acts as commander-in-chief of the armed forces, while administration and defence policy is carried out by the Government through the Ministry of Defence.
 The highest operational authority, in-charge of the deployment and preparation of the armed forces in peace and war, is the General Staff.

 Military service is voluntary, though conscription may occur in wartime.
-As of 2023, Serbia is ranked 58 of 140 out of the countries considered for the annual GFP review.

 The Serbian Armed Forces consists of two branches: Serbian Army and Serbian Air Force and Air Defence.